Yautia

 Yautia and Vegetable Stir-Fry

-A vibrant stir-fry featuring yautia and seasonal vegetables, tossed in a light soy sauce.
+A colorful stir-fry featuring yautia and a variety of fresh vegetables, tossed in a light soy sauce and sesame oil dressing.

 - 1 bell pepper, sliced